-At the next stage of conducting practice, students are taught to move their hands up and down in accordance with the musical piece, and they begin to perform exercises.
-In this case, the hands are moved freely, in a certain volume, forward, Since group singing in music lessons in secondary schools is a leading form of music education and upbringing, teaching students to understand and sing conductor's gestures in this activity is one of the important tasks of music education and upbringing.
-It is impossible to talk about any group performance without ensuring that students have the necessary understanding and knowledge of conducting practice.
-From the early stages of education, in the activity of singing (in school music education, students of one class are considered a team, that is, a choir, and singing is carried out in a collective choir style), students are given the first concepts of conducting actions[3].
+Since singing in a group is a leading form of music education and upbringing in music lessons of secondary schools, teaching students to understand and sing conductor's gestures in this activity is one of the important tasks of music education and upbringing.
+Students should have the necessary understanding and knowledge from conducting practice It is impossible to talk about any collective performance without ensuring that they are.
+From the earliest stages of education, students are given the first concepts of conducting movements in the activity of singing (in school music education, students of one class are considered a team, that is, a choir, and singing is carried out in the style of a collective choir)[3].

-In school music lessons, the concepts given to students about conducting are primarily focused on their acquisition of the skills of giving rhythm by following the teacher's hand movements, feeling the content of the musical text, playing it, tapping the table with an object, and giving rhythm.
-After a certain sense of rhythm is formed in children (feeling the rhythm, rhythmic accompaniment to the musical work, singing according to the teacher's hand movements), they begin to be given the first lessons of conducting - the rules of conducting, conducting terms, and gestures.
-Among these, the concepts of "attention", "breathing" (before performing a song), auftakt, "starting a performance", "ending a performance" are explained through practical instructions.
-Children should initially acquire singing skills in accordance with these elements in the process of singing.
-Of course, the acquisition of these concepts together with the rules of singing gives good results when they are shown and explained in a practical way.
-Here, the teacher's exaggerated hand movements, facial expressions, rhythm, and actions that clearly express the pace are of great importance.
-We know that during the first and second quarters of grade 1, since students do not have written literacy, children sing the song following the teacher's voice, and at home, with the help of their parents and siblings, they learn and memorize it.
+The concepts given to students in school music lessons about conducting are primarily focused on their mastery of the skills of feeling the content of the text of a musical work, playing it, tapping the table with an object, and giving rhythm, depending on the movements of the teacher's hands.
+Once children have developed a certain sense of rhythm (feeling the rhythm, rhythmic accompaniment to a musical piece, singing according to the teacher's hand movements), they begin to be given the first lessons of conducting - the rules of conducting, conducting terms, and gestures.
+Among these, the concepts of "attention", "breathing" (before performing a song), auftakt, "starting the performance",

+"ending the performance" are explained through practical instructions.
+Children should initially acquire singing skills in accordance with these elements during the process of singing.
+Of course, it is best to demonstrate and explain these concepts in a practical way, together with the rules of singing.
+In this case, the teacher's exaggerated hand movements, facial expressions, and actions that clearly express rhythm and tempo are of great importance.
+We know that during the first and second quarters of grade 1, due to the lack of written literacy in students, children learn and memorize songs by following the teacher's voice, and at home with the help of their parents and siblings.
 Therefore, teachers' conducting gestures play a key role in determining the quality of students' singing in unison.
-The teacher's teaching students to sing in accordance with the "attention", "auf takt", "beginning of the performance", "completion of the performance" serves as the basis for conducting practice.
+The teacher's teaching students to sing in accordance with the instructions of "attention", "auf takt", "beginning of performance", "completion of performance" serves as the basis for conducting practice.

 Exercises and songs are selected based on this scheme.
 Students independently perform movements to the conducting scheme.
 The textbook provides this understanding.
 Depending on the different measures (counts) of the chorus, the conducting hand movements also vary.
 For example, to a song in two-quarter measure, which is counted as "one-two", the conductor moves his hands down and up.
 To ensure that the mastery of the conducting scheme is interesting and easy, various didactic game elements and didactic trainings can be used in the lesson within this topic.
 Didactic trainings can be conducted on topics such as "What measure is this?", "How to conduct to this measure", "Conduct by counting".
 Children actively participate in such trainings, strive to demonstrate their knowledge.
 When teaching children to conduct, special attention should be paid to the movements of expressing strong and weak parts.
-It is necessary to instill in the student's mind that weak contributions include the task of preparing for the next contribution.
-Because, the last contribution (weak contribution) of the measure (scheme) is also the beginning of the next (strong) contribution.
+It is necessary to instill in the student's mind that weak parts contain the task of preparing for the next part.
+Because the last part of the measure (scheme) (weak part) is at the same time the beginning of the next (strong) part.